With stretched crews, homeowners join California firefight

 “Put it this way: from an emergency response standpoint, we’re stretched,” he said.

-More than 500 fires were burning around the state.
+More than 500 fires were burning around the state and some exploded in size Friday to be among the largest in California history.

+Reinforcements were arriving from 10 states to bolster weary crews but Gov. Gavin Newsom said there still weren’t enough people and aircraft.

 Brothers Robert and Jesse Katz, who have a ranch in Morgan Hill, headed into the Santa Cruz mountains with their own fire truck.
 On Friday they worked side-by-side with a professional local crew, hosing down a burning redwood next to a popular hiking trail in Henry Cowell State Park.